 5.4.2.6.4 Query port numbers

-If the originator wants to query the destination port numbers that are reserved, the originator shall send a MANAGE_PORT command as shown in figure 5.4.2.6.4-1 by setting the Action field to "Query port".
+If the originator wants to query the destination port numbers that are reserved, the originator shall send a MANAGE_PORT command as shown in figure 5.4.2.6.4-1 by setting the Action field to "Query port" and indicating all the destination port numbers that it intends to query in the Requested port numbers.

 Figure 5.4.2.6.4-1: MANAGE_PORT command field format for Action "Query port"

 The receiver shall send a MANAGE_PORT response as shown in figure 5.4.2.6.4-2, by setting the Action field in response frame to "Query port".
-For each destination port that is reserved on the receiver and is associated with an application, the receiver shall include an entry in the MANAGE_PORT response.
-The receiver shall set the Num Entries field in the MANAGE_PORT response to the number of destination ports on the receiver that are reserved.
-For each destination port that is reserved, the receiver shall include the Source Port number that the destination port is paired with and the associated Application ID.
+For each destination port included in the Requested port numbers in the MANAGE_PORT command that is reserved on the receiver and is associated with an application, the receiver shall include an entry in the MANAGE_PORT response.
+The receiver shall set the Num Entries field in the MANAGE_PORT response to the number of destination ports entries that are included in the MANAGE_PORT response.
+For each destination port entry, the receiver shall include the Source Port number that the destination port is paired with and the associated Application ID.
 If the receiver does not have any reserved source port number for the associated Application ID, the Source Port number shall be set to 0.
+The entries for all the destination port numbers requested by the originator may not fit in the MANAGE_PORT response.
+In that case the receiver shall include as many entries on destination port numbers as possible in the MANAGE_PORT response.
+For all the destination port numbers that are reserved on the receiver, for which the originator has requested information in Requested port numbers in the MANAGE_PORT command and for which information cannot be included in the MANAGE_PORT response, the receiver shall set the corresponding entry in the Port numbers not available bitmap.
+The originator can subsequently query information on these destination port numbers by sending another MANAGE_PORT command and setting Requested port numbers to Port numbers not available in the received MANAGE_PORT response.

 Figure 5.4.2.6.4-2: MANAGE_PORT response field format for Action "Query port"